qpdf/qpdf/manual/encryption.rst

 the user password, and then uses the user password to retrieve the encryption key.
 This is why creating a file with the same user password and owner password with ``V`` < 5 results in a file that some readers will never allow you to open as the owner.
+When an empty owner password is given at file creation, the user password is used as both the user and owner password.
 Typically when a reader encounters a file with ``V`` < 5, it will first attempt to treat the empty string as a user password.
 If that works, the file is encrypted but not password-protected.
 If it doesn't work, then a password prompt is given.
-Creating a file with an empty owner password is like creating a file with the same owner and user password: there is no way to open the file as an owner.

 For ``V`` ≥ 5, the main encryption key is independently encrypted using the user password and the owner password.
 There is no way to